outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - workflow 1:

+      - add function to determine relevance filter ('functions', 'required') from a problem_step ('find incentives') for a problem definition, to modify problem_steps with extra functions/attributes ('change_position') to be more specific to the problem definition ('find_incentives_to_change_position') for problem_steps involving 'incentives', so you know to use the function_name to modify the problem step if it's between the type 'functions' and the object searched for 'incentives'
       - add a function to get all codebase functions & store them in a dict with their name, params, class, context/usage, and intents, just like functions are stored in the problem_metadata.json example for workflow 1

-      - the concept-to-structure mapping functions can be used in other problem-solving automation workflows

-      - add function to determine relevance filter ('functions', 'required') from a problem_step ('find incentives') for a problem definition, to modify problem_steps with extra functions/attributes ('change_position') to be more specific to the problem definition ('find_incentives_to_change_position') for problem_steps involving 'incentives', so you know to use the function_name to modify the problem step if it's between the type 'functions' and the object searched for 'incentives'

       - finish common sense check

-      - convert schema.md to object_schema.json
+      - define objects in object_schema.json

-      - add organization to functions.json by type, with mapping between general intent functions like 'find' to specific info-relevant terms like 'get'
+      - finish organizing functions.json by type, with mapping between general intent functions like 'find' to specific info-relevant terms like 'get'
+      - add common phrase check & filter problem steps by repeated combinations with common phrase check
       - finish get_type function to map info to structure using the new functions.json organization

-      - add common phrase check & filter problem steps by repeated combinations with common phrase check

       - finish apply_solution_type
       - finish apply_solution to problem_definition using problem_steps
         - involves building a function to evenly distribute objects (like information/types), given problem positions/agents/objects

-  - trajectory between core & important objects
   - representation of a function/attribute in isolation with respect to time (snapshot or section)
   - emergent combinations of core functions (include derivation of invalidating contexts for core functions)
   - finish system analysis for VDJ recombination
   - find other relevant immune processes to analyze
-  - structure-finding function for an attribute/rule/information set
-  - structure schema notes particularly object definitions as dict so you can import them

   - need to fill in content:
-    - finish function index & add to functions.json
-    - finish intent tree
     - finish intent/change type calculation for a system intent
-    - optimal combination interfaces to start from when solving problems (how many degrees away from core functions, specific layers or sub-systems, what position on causal structures)
+    - selecting optimal combination interfaces to start from when solving problems (how many degrees away from core functions, specific layers or sub-systems, what position on causal structures)
     - key questions to filter attention/info-gathering/solution
     - key functions to solve common problem types
+    - development of key decision metrics (bias towards more measurable/different metrics rather than the right metric)
+    - trajectory between core & important objects
+        - example of choosing inefficiencies/exploit combinations in a system
     - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)

-  - coexist with definition
   - change phases for causal analysis (interim, changing, diverging, standard, efficient state, constant, interacting, converging, on the verge of obsolescence, outlier, etc)
   - superficial cause, alternate cause in the case of a function, addressing input/output causes
   - framing on interfaces, decomposing causation, then identifying parameters of problem on layer & matching solution
   - independence (closed trade loops) as time storage
-  - development of key decision metrics (bias towards more measurable/different metrics rather than the right metric)
   - vertex as a pivot point for an interface
-  - example of choosing inefficiencies/exploit combinations in a system

   - function to create graph from article
   - function to predict a compound for a pathogen/condition requires data: